GrammaTech/gtirb-stack-stamp/doc/README.md

   1. Build IR
     `ddisasm factorial -i factorial.gtirb`
+  2. Break up byte intervals so each code block has its own byte interval
+  3. Remove CFI information (ONLY for stack stamp, or other transformations that modify stack unwinding.)
-  2. Stack stamp it
+  4. Stack stamp it
     `python3 stack_stamp.py factorial.gtirb -o factorial.stamp.gtirb`
-  3. Rebuild it
+  5. Rebuild it
     `gtirb-binary-printer factorial.stamp.gtirb -b factorial.stamp -c -no-pie`

+# Notes

 An ROP (Return Oriented Programming) attack is one that replaces an existing return address on the stack with a different address, causing the process to be redirected to code that was not intended.

 Any symetrical combination of encoding instructions, may be used (add/sub, bit rotation, xor, etc).
 We chose xor for it's simplicity.
 The value to xor can be